Squyres History, Family Crest & Coats of Arms

 Early Origins of the Squyres family

-Worcestershire where they held a family seat from very early times as Lords of the manor of Hanbury, and also estates in Devon, which were granted by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
+The surname Squyres was first found in Worcestershire where they held a family seat from very early times as Lords of the manor of Hanbury, and also estates in Devon.

 Early History of the Squyres family

-Another 210 words (15 lines of text) covering the years 1296, 1387, and 1700 are included under the topic Early Squyres History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Squyres research.
+Another 94 words (7 lines of text) covering the years 1296, 1387, 1700, 1598, 1595 and 1677 are included under the topic Early Squyres History in all our PDF Extended History products and printed products wherever possible.

 Squyres Spelling Variations